We Tried Custard Apple Pie—the Thanksgiving Dessert New England Loves

 Andrea Howe / Taste of Home

 Wow, this may end up being the most unique dessert I’ve made yet!
 I’m so glad I didn’t allow my initial hesitations prevent me from attempting this wonderfully delicious pie.
 The tartness of the apples, heightened by the lemon juice and apple cider, was the perfect balance to the sweet and creamy custard.
 And the heartier crust, still light and flaky in texture, stood up exceptionally well to the custard, resisting sogginess.
 I definitely think this pie is worthy of making it on the Thanksgiving menu, and will be an exciting change of pace from our traditional pumpkin and apple pies we usually make every year.
+Looking for more recipes?
+Learn how to make shredded apple pie.

 I had so much fun researching and making this old-time New England dessert, it made me look into other time-tested food traditions, including the stories behind the most classic Thanksgiving foods.
 Which ones will you be adding to your Thanksgiving menu this year?